gaelforget/TheNumberLine.jl/docs/src/index.md

 ## Instructions

-In a terminal window, start the `Julia` REPL and execute:
+In a terminal window, start the `Julia` REPL and, after installing needed packages, execute:

 ```
 using TheNumberLine, Pluto